dataluscorp/browser/toolkit/components/telemetry/docs/internals/tests.rst

   (`googletest <https://github.com/google/googletest>`_)

 This test harness runs a specially-built gtest shell around libxul which allows you to write unit tests against public C++ APIs.
-It should be used to test the C++ API and core of Firefox Telemetry.
+It should be used to test the C++ API and core of Datalus Telemetry.
 This is for tests like
 “Do we correctly accumulate to bucket 0 if I pass -1 to ``Telemetry::Accumulate``?”